 Q1: How likely are employers/self-employed to file tax returns and pay taxes?

+Employers and self-employed people must submit an income tax disclosure at the end of each fiscal year and specify the type of exemptions that apply to them.
+Then, they submit a request for a tax return.

 Q2: Do the employers/self employed that file their own tax returns need to include income from other sources (NGO, govt, remittances, income from property)

+The income disclosure document must include all sources of income (labor, NGO, govt, remittances, income from property, etc.)

 Q3: Is there any study on PIT informality in West Bank-Gaza?

+This is the closest I was able to find, also saved in the PIT Literature folder: https://knowledgehub.transparency.org/assets/uploads/kproducts/TaxEva.pdf